genomehubs/goat-cli/README.md

-# GoaTer
+# GoaT

 GoaT's on a Terminal.
+Genomes on a Terminal?

 Concurrently query the GoaT API, and receive tabular data back.

-This API is likely to be unstable for a bit.
-Experimental!

-## Implementation

-...
+In progress and unstable.
+Documentation to come.